Palm Beach County Assistance Programs.

 Free food from pantries and other locations

 C.R.O.S.
 Ministries (Christians Reaching Out to Society) - This is an organization of local churches and other aid organizations that distribute free food to the needy.
 Find other food assistance programs, including WIC.
-Learn more.
+This helps new and pregnant mothers, including teenagers and immigrants.
+Find how to get WIC vouchers.
 (561) 233-9009.

 Community Caring Center, Boynton Beach - (561) 364-9501